MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-display-dialog-box.md

 For these purposes, you can create a dialog visual pop-up window, referred to as a *dialog window box* in this article.

-One of the main befits of creating a dialog box using the method described in this article, is the ability to control its size.

 ## Dialog box considerations

 When creating a dialog box for your visual, consider the following:

+* During development, you can specify the size of the dialog box.

 * When the dialog box is triggered, the report background is greyed.

 * The dialog box appears in the middle of the screen.

-* During development, you can specify the size of the dialog box.

 * The dialog box will display the icon of the visual and its name.